top of page

 William Bast, Dean's first biographer with James Dean:

-A Biography (1956), subsequently published a revealing update of this book, in which, after years of successfully dodging the question as to whether he and Dean were sexually involved, he finally stated that they experimented.
+A Biography (1956), subsequently published a revealing update of this book, in after years of successfully dodging the question as to whether he and Dean were sexually involved, he finally stated that they experimented.
 In his second book, Surviving James Dean (2006), Bast describes the difficult circumstances of their involvement and also deals frankly with some of Dean's other reported gay relationships, notably the actor's friendship with Rogers Brackett, the influential producer of radio dramas who encouraged Dean in his career and provided him with useful professional contacts.
 Bast also documents knowledge Dean had of gay bars and customs.

 Robert Aldrich and Garry Wotherspoon include an entry on James Dean in their book on gay and lesbian history, while journalist Joe Hyams suggests that any gay activity Dean might have been involved in appears or have been strictly "for trade", as a means of advancing his career.
-Val Holley notes that according to Hollywood biographer Lawrence J. Quirk, gay Hollywood columnist Mike Connolly "would put the make on the most prominent young actors, including Robert Francis, Guy Madison, Anthony Perkins, Nick Adams and James
+Val Holley notes that according to Hollywood biographer Lawrence J. Quirk, gay Hollywood columnist Mike Connolly "would put the make on the most prominent young actors, including Robert Francis, Guy Madison, Anthony Perkins, Nick Adams and James Dean."
+However, the " trade only " notion is debated by Bast and other Dean biographers.
+Aside from Bast's account of his own relationship with Dean,

-John Gilmore claims he and Dean "experimented" with gay acts on one occasion in New York, and it is difficult to see how Dean, then already in his twenties, would have viewed this as a "trade" means of advancing his career.
+Dean's fellow biker and "Night Watch" member John Gilmore claims he and Dean "experimented" with gay acts on one occasion in New York, and it is difficult to see how Dean, then already in his twenties, would have viewed this as a "trade" means of advancing his career.
 James Bellah the son of James Warner Bellah who was a friend of James Dean "Dean was a user.
 I don't think he was homosexual.
 But if he could get something by performing an act..."

 Screenwriter Gavin Lambert, himself gay and part of the Hollywood gay circles of the 1950s and 1960s, described Dean as being gay.
 Rebel director Nicholas Ray is on record as saying that Dean was gay, while author John Howlett believes that Dean was "certainly bisexual".
 George Perry's biography reduces these reported aspects of Dean's sexuality to "experimentation".
 In 2005, Giant was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".